tech-bureau-jp/symbol/docs/index.md

 		})
 	]

-	# create the transaction, notice that account that will be turned into multisig is a signer of transaction
+	# create the transaction, notice that signer account that will be turned into multisig is a signer of transaction
 	transaction = facade.transaction_factory.create({
-		'signer_public_key': multisig_key_pair.public_key,
+		'signer_public_key': signer_key_pair.public_key,
 		'deadline': network_time.timestamp,

 		'type': 'aggregate_complete_transaction',